-Investor awareness and knowledge of modern slavery issues in ASX listed companies took a major leap forward following the first modern slavery reports published last year.
+Investor awareness and knowledge of modern slavery issues in ASX listed companies continues to evolve with modern slavery reporting now in its third year.
 We have also participated in various investor briefings and seminars on modern slavery issues which has provided us a broader perspective on the complexities and breadth of issues around workplace practices and how they might indicate modern slavery risk.
-We have heard from a number of experts in this area as well as alleged victims of modern slavery operating in the supply chains of listed companies.
+We have heard from several experts in this area as well as alleged victims of modern slavery operating in the supply chains of listed companies.